sknrao/vsperf-docker/deployment/auto /README.md

 This containerized vsperf designed to handle vsperf-setup automatically on DUT.

-User have to provide all the DUT-Host and Traffic genretor related User_name and password on list.env.
+User have to provide all the DUT-Host and Traffic generator related credentials in list.env.

 Required commands: